-The data in the .csv file were extracted from the Transport Agency Crash Analysis System (CAS).
+These crash data [ZIP, 30 MB] were extracted from the Transport Agency Crash Analysis System (CAS).
 CAS records all traffic crashes as reported to the Transport Agency by the NZ Police.
-Information in these files relate to fatal, serious injury, and minor injury crashes.
-Non-injury crashes are not included.
 Not all crashes are reported to the NZ Police.
+The level of reporting increases with the severity of the crash.
 Due to the nature of non-fatal crashes it is believed that these are under-reported.
-The level of reporting increases with the severity of the crash.

-CAS data covers all New Zealand roadways or places where the public have legal access with a motor vehicle.
+CAS covers crashes on all New Zealand roadways or places where the public have legal access with a motor vehicle.

 This work is licensed under a Creative Commons Attribution 4.0 International License (external link) .